MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 To create the Security Group in Azure AD, You will need to follow the below steps

 Select the Group type as Security from the New Group window.
-- Group name (Mandatory field).
-You can give a meaning full name to the group.
-It will verify in the back end if that name is available or else you will have to modify the group   name.
+- Group name (Mandatory field) Lets name the Group "TSinfoGroup"
 - Group description(Optional)
 - Membership type (Mandatory field)
   - Assigned Select this option from the drop down